intuit/AnimationEngine/README.md

 When starting an animation, you can store the returned animation ID, and pass it to the above method to cancel the animation before it completes.
 If the animation is cancelled, the completion block will execute with `finished` parameter equal to NO.

 ### Easing Functions
-[`INTUEasingFunctions.h`](https://github.com/intuit/AnimationEngine/tree/master/Source/INTUEasingFunctions.h) is a C library of standard easing functions.
+[`INTUEasingFunctions.h`](INTUEasingFunctions.h) is a library of standard easing functions.
 Here's a [handy cheat sheet](http://easings.net) that includes visualizations and animation demos for these functions.

 ### Interpolation Functions
-[`INTUInterpolationFunctions.h`](https://github.com/intuit/AnimationEngine/tree/master/Source/INTUInterpolationFunctions.h) is a C library of interpolation functions.
+[`INTUInterpolationFunctions.h`](INTUInterpolationFunctions.h) is a library of interpolation functions.

 #### Proximal Interpolation
 For discrete values (where linear interpolation does not make sense), there are two proxmial interpolation functions.
 For example: